activatedgeek/blog/site/contents/soc/econ/econ-concepts.md

 cat: econ
 ---

-This is a parking space for concepts that haven't found their own home within the knowledge base.
+This is a parking space for concepts that haven't found their own home yet.

 - Time preference
 - [Ovarian Lottery](https://www.businessinsider.com/warren-buffett-on-the-ovarian-lottery-2013-12)